carlospalol/money/README.rst

 :Development: https://github.com/carlospalol/money
 :Latest release: https://pypi.python.org/pypi/money/

-This package is compatible with Python 2.7, 3.4, 3.5 (tested in 2.7.11, 3.4.4, 3.5.1), but there are important `Differences between Python versions`_.
-All code examples use Python 3.x.
+This package is compatible with Python 2.7, 3.4, 3.5, but there are important `Differences between Python versions`_.
+All code examples use Python 3.5.

 **Contents**